acidjazz/objectus/readme.md

 red1: "#FF0000"
 ```

-.. should stack and then result in
+..will stack and then result in

 ```javascript
 meta: {